WOWEVERYTHING12/WOWEVERYTHING12/README.md

 - 👋 Hi, I’m @WOWEVERYTHING12
 - 👀 I’m interested in coding, swimming, running, technology and studying different fields.
-- 🌱 I’m currently learning computer science.
+- 🌱 I’m learning computer science, business, photography, and gaming.
-- 💞️ I’m looking to collaborate on coding to become the next software engineer or cyber security.
+- 💞️ I’m looking to collaborate on coding to become the next software engineer, cyber security, or product manager.
 - 📫 How to reach me on my LinkedIn, GitHub or email me when you have questions more than happy to answer them for you.

 <!---